pagekey/website/_drafts/write-technical-article.md

 Before you can be the teacher, you have to **do the thing**, whatever that thing may be.
 I'm reminded of an oft-cited Emerson quote:

 >"Do the thing and you will have the power."
+>
->- Ralph Waldo Emerson
+> Ralph Waldo Emerson

 Regardless of what your tutorial or topic entails, be sure to experience the entire process, start to finish, at your own pace.
 If there's no step-by-step process involved, now is the time to look up answers to questions you may have about the concepts, or even ask new ones that you may not have thought of before.
 Your audience will have more questions than you could possibly think up in one sitting, but you can do your best to cover the majority!

-As you go through this process, *please* **take notes**.
+As you go through this process, please **take notes**.
 Every button click, every prompt, everything you type - write it all down.
 When you're trying to reconstruct *exactly* what happened for someone else's consumption, you're not going to want to dive back into the level of detail necessary at the research stage.
 Save yourself the trouble and document the details now.

 # 2. Create Outline from Notes